unicornrainbow/git-spaces/README.md

         .git/
         *

-The splate represents everything under project, and the example shows it will be moved into the master/ space along with the .git/ folder.
+The splat represents everything under project, and the example shows it will be moved into the master/ space along with the .git/ folder.

 A new folder, .spaces/, has been created.
 The .spaces/ directory contains the repo.
 The .git/ folder, now in master, is configured and linked to the .spaces/ directory.
 This allows you to commiting on a single repo while keeping track of the branch, local index and working tree for each space individually.